itsmevictor/clean-transcribe/README.md

 1. **Multiple input formats**: Supports various audio and video formats for flexible usage (e.g., YouTube URL, `.mp3`, `.wav`, `.m4a`, `.opus`, `.mp4`, `.mkv`, `.mov`).
 2. **Multiple output format**: Generate clean transcripts in TXT, SRT, or VTT formats.
-3. **Flexible transcription models**: Choose from various local (Whisper, Voxtral) and API-based (OpenAI, Mistral) models for different use cases.
+3. **Flexible transcription models**: Choose from various local (Whisper, Voxtral) and API-based (OpenAI, Gemini, Mistral) models for different use cases.
 5. **LLM-powered cleaning** that removes filler words, fixes grammar, and organizes content into readable paragraphs.
 6. **Wide LLM support** - use Gemini, ChatGPT, Claude or any other (local) LLM for cleaning.